-The United Arab Emirates population continues to grow rapidly with a large portion of the population consisting of expatriates of multi-ethnicities from around the world.
-Only 19 percent of the population is estimated to be Emirati, while 50 percent are estimated to be from Southeast Asia (30 percent of these are from India).
-2010 UAE health data estimates that 20 percent of expatriates and 25 percent of Emiratis in the UAE have diabetes, and 75 percent do not have good control of their diabetes.
+Urbanization and the rapid growth of a diverse and multi-cultural population have led to significant changes in lifestyle patterns and behaviors, contributing to the increasing prevalence of non-communicable diseases (NCDs) in the United Arab Emirates.
+UAE health data from 2010 estimates that 20 percent of expatriates and 25 percent of Emiratis have diabetes, and 75 percent do not have good control of their diabetes.
 The financial burden of this diabetes epidemic cost the country and its citizens and expatriates $657 million in 2010 with a forecast of increase to $1.04 billion by 2020.

-In 2016 Project HOPE partnered with AstraZeneca to implement the Diabetes Empowerment and Education Program (DEEP).
-The program aims to improve the well-being of people in the United Arab Emirates living with or at risk of developing diabetes by
+In 2016, Project HOPE in partnership with AstraZeneca launched the Diabetes Empowerment and Education Program (DEEP).
+The program aims to improve the well-being of people in the United Arab Emirates living with or at risk of developing diabetes by:

 - Decreasing adverse outcomes of diabetes patients during Ramadan